-- 9.1 The feasibility study concerning the 1429 MHz 1452 MHz band stated the Authority's plan to proceed with IMT (TDD or SDL) for the band following an RF migration plan for the band.
-The feasibility study conducted for the frequency range from 1452 MHz to 1492 MHz determined that this band should be assigned exclusively for IMT. - 9.2 Considering the international trends, the Authority plans to assign the full band, i.e., from 1427 MHz to 1518 MHz, exclusively for IMT TDD.
-Existing radio frequency licensees in the band would need to have their licences amended to reflect a new destination band. - 9.2.1 Therefore, existing radio frequency spectrum licences for the use of the band will be amended to a different destination band as necessary.
+- 9.1 The feasibility study concerning the 1429 MHz 1452 MHz band36 stated the Authority's plan to proceed with IMT (TDD or SDL) for the band following an RF migration plan for the band.
+The feasibility study conducted for the frequency range from 1452 MHz to 1492 MHz determined that this band should be assigned exclusively for IMT. - 9.2 Considering the international trends, the Authority plans to assign the full band, i.e. from 1427 MHz to 1517 MHz, exclusively for Mobile/Fixed Communications Networks Supplemental Downlink (MFCN SDL) and IMT TDD/SDL.
+Existing radio frequency licensees in the band would need to have their licences amended to reflect new destination bands. - 9.2.1 Therefore, existing radio frequency spectrum licences for the use of the band will be amended to a different destination band as necessary.